michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

   with new sighash types or other changes.

-- **No activation mechanism specified:** if users decide they want to begin enforcing the soft fork's new rules, safety requires that all users begin enforcing the new rules at the same block.
+- **No activation mechanism specified:** if users decide they want to begin enforcing the soft fork's new rules, safety requires that enough of them begin enforcing the new rules at the same block so that miners are deterred from creating blocks that violate the new rules.
 Various mechanisms have been used to accomplish this in the past and other options have been described for potential future use.
 However, bip-taproot doesn't mention any of these techniques.
 Optech agrees